-Click on any of the images to see a larger, more readable version.
+Click on any image to see a larger, more readable version.

 This Kanban board example is the most common base teams use to set up their process as it is easy to start with and improve on once you begin working.

-For those running more complicated projects, just identifying all the process steps may not be enough to have clarity on the process.
-Here is where Advanced Kanban boards come into play.
-They add one more element to the In progress section and allow each process column to have a secondary workflow of their own.
+For those running more complicated projects, just identifying all the process steps may not be enough to clarify the process.
+Here is where Detailed Kanban boards come into play.
+Offering a small addition allows splitting the process columns into a secondary workflow.

-In the Kanban board example above the Design phase has a completely separate workflow to track subtasks and to get more accuracy on progress.
-Such an addition is especially useful for stages like Design or Testing where several iterations of back and forth are required before a team can move forward.
-With an advanced Kanban process, you can see both – the big picture and the important details.
+In the Kanban board example above, the ‘Design’ phase has a separate workflow to track subtasks and get more progress accuracy.
+Such an addition is especially useful for stages like Design or Testing, where several back-and-forth iterations are required before the team can move forward with a task.

 Lastly, each task card shows if it is blocking or waiting for another task to be finished.
 Providing an additional layer of valuable information.

-Managing all of the team tasks and tracking their individual progress is often quite a big headache for project managers.
-With a Kanban board, teams can visualize all of their tasks in a single space, while organizing them in a way that is easy to read and understand.
+Managing all team tasks and tracking their progress is often quite a big headache for project managers.
+With a Kanban board, teams can visualize all of their tasks in a single space while organizing them in an easy-to-read and understandable way.
 Each team can:

 - Visualize and prioritize their process using the status columns.

-- Expand any of the more complicated process steps with an additional process of its own and track subtasks separatelly.
+- Expand any more complicated process steps with an additional process of its own and track subtasks separately.

 - Categorize items using rows/swimlanes.